Bit-Part-Young/MMMS-MSE-SJTU/docs/hands-on/md-handson-notes.md

 - The possible potentials for Au could be found here: https://www.ctcms.nist.gov/potentials/system/Au/.
 You can adopt any potential you prefer, but please specify explicitly.

-- If you'd like to create configuration and orient axes with LAMMPS internal commands, you can use `lattice` command with `orient` keyword: [lattice command — LAMMPS documentation](https://docs.lammps.org/lattice.html).
+- If you'd like to create surface configuration correctly, use atomsk tool or ASE `build` module (you can refer `surface_generation_ase.py`, `surface_generation_atomsk.sh` and `in_slab_relaxation.lmp` codes in https://gitee.com/yangsl306/MMMS-MSE-SJTU/tree/main/scripts: ).
+Do not use LAMMPS internal command `lattice` with `orient` keyword ([lattice command — LAMMPS documentation](https://docs.lammps.org/lattice.html))!

-- You are advised to present the surface models and specific three axes in the report (You can use OVITO or VESTA to visualize configuration).
+- You are advised to **present the surface models and specific three axes in the report** (You can use OVITO or VESTA to visualize configuration).